 We can build a maximum of 9 new apartments in a 4,848.52 square foot new building.
 I told you it was going to be a small building.
 These are of course the maximums we can build less.

 We are currently designing the new building.
-We will hopefully be posting a 3D rendering by the end of 2016.
+We will hopefully be posting a 3D rendering when the design is complete.

 It looks like we are going to end up doing 8 apartments.
 4 on each floor of the 2 story building.
 The client was more interested in doing 8 slightly larger apartments than 9 smaller ones.

 R4 Zoning Codes

 As an architect I spend a lot of time dealing with Zoning and Building coeds, but these are involved and complicated issues.
 In this article we reviewed some of the basic concepts with regards to R4 Zoning.
 This post does not assume to cover every possible issue or condition, but provide a general overview of the topic.

 Thank You for reading our blog post on R4 Zoning.

 I hope this was helpful.
 If you want to discuss a specific project with an architect please feel free to contact us directly.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
 Jorge has a background in construction and has been practicing architecture for 15 years where he has designed renovations and new developments of various building types.